silverstripe/silverstripe-omnipay/docs/en/index.md

  * Created - new payment model
  * Authorized - payment capture has been authorised by gateway
- * Captured - money has been secussfully recieved
+ * Captured - money has been sucessfully received
  * Completed - completely paid
  * Refund - funds have been returned to payer
  * Voided - payment has been cancelled